COVID-19 Safety Plan

 - The use of upstairs lubbies (lockers) will be prohibited.

 - Teachers will provide students with verbal reminders about maintaining physical distancing.

-- Offices, the staff room (the Little Room), and the Art Room have been reconfigured to allow for 6-feet physical distancing.
+- Offices, the Little Room, and the Art Room have been reconfigured to allow for 6-feet physical distancing.

 - Each adult workspace will have signs limiting occupancy.

 - Adults are required to log in and out at work stations to aid in contact tracing should it be necessary.

 - Employees who do not need to work at school have the flexibility to work from home.

 - All adult meetings will be virtual, including parent-teacher meetings, staff and team meetings, and other committee or group meetings.

 The school will maximize the use of windows, exterior doors to yards, interior doors to the hallway, and the ventilation system to maximize intake of fresh air and minimize recirculated air.
 Every classroom has windows that open to the outside and doors to hallways for cross-breeze.
 Some classrooms also have doors with direct access to the yards and others have skylights.